emory-libraries/Pattern-Library/README.md

 Spins up a PHP-enabled server that allows previewing of the Pattern Library in real-time during development.

+#### `grunt deploy`

+Generates production-ready files for distribution (like `grunt dist`) and additionally deploys them to our host server

 #### `grunt release`

-Generates production-ready files for distribution (like `grunt dist`) and additionally adds a new release to Github.
+Generates production-ready files for distribution and deploys them to our host server (like `grunt deploy`) and additionally adds a new release to Github.

 #### `grunt patternlab`